Driving to Norway from UK: Best Routes & Top Tips

 The sign is sometimes accompanied by another sign with the cost for that stretch of road, but it’s almost impossible to keep a tally of costs.

 Now it starts to get complicated!
-The system is not straightforward but this is what you need to do;
+The Norwegian toll system is not straightforward, but this is what you need to do:

-1. Register your vehicle for electronic tolls with one of the AutoPASS authorised providers.
+• Register your vehicle for electronic tolls with one of the AutoPASS authorised providers.
 Head to the section entitled ‘register a payment account for your foreign vehicle’.
-Leave plenty of time for this step, so your electronic toll tag can arrive in the post.
+Leave plenty of time for this step so your electronic toll tag can arrive in the post.

-1. If you choose not to have the tag (or the discounts), you only need to register with Epass24 who manage billing and collect monies on behalf of AutoPASS, who are the toll system operator (until April 2021, the collector was EPC [Euro Parking Collection], so if you registered with them previously, you’ll need to do so again with the new provider).
+• If you choose not to have the tag (or the discounts), you only need to register with Epass24, who manage billing and collect monies on behalf of AutoPASS, which is the toll system operator (until April 2021, the collector was EPC [Euro Parking Collection], so if you registered with them previously, you’ll need to do so again with the new provider).
 Once registered, you can choose to get your invoice monthly by email and pay with a credit card or make payments via a linked credit card as you go.

 Fjord Ferries

-It is not complicated, the road stops with no option to take another route and there is a ramp for a ferry there.
+It is not complicated, although it feels odd coming from countries where it’s not the norm.
+The road stops with no option to take another route, and there is a ramp for a ferry there.
 Google Maps or your sat nav will know this and direct you accordingly.

 There are generally two car ferries passing each other in the middle, and the operation of getting vehicles on and off is pretty slick.

-Are you looking for road trip resources?
+Are you looking for more road trip resources?
 Check out these top posts…

 ferry from Spain to Morocco